 Remember: Scient Federal Credit Union will NEVER request sensitive information from you through email.
 And, if you are ever concerned about the legitimacy of a request, please contact us for verification before providing any personal or account information.

-Scient FCU is a full-service credit union with branches in Groton and New Haven Connecticut.
+Scient FCU is a full-service credit union with branches in Groton, New London and New Haven Connecticut.

 Don’t fall victim to phishing scams